Housing and Homelessness

 Here in San Francisco, we “open our Golden Gate” to all who wish to call our City home.
 Immigrants from all over the world have put down roots in our neighborhoods, building communities essential to the fabric of our City.
 San Francisco has always been defined by our shared values of love, equity, and inclusion.

 But today, that promise — that our City is open and available to all — hangs in the balance.

-The affordable housing and homelessness crisis may be the defining issue of our time in San Francisco, and alongside my colleagues and amazing activists, we’re tackling it from every angle.
+In recent years, the affordable housing and homelessness crises have been the defining issues of our times, and alongside my colleagues and amazing activists, we’re tackling it from every angle.
 By building more affordable housing, protecting the housing we have, and standing up for housed Californians who could soon be displaced, we can start to turn the tide.

 I was a San Francisco renter for twenty years, so I know firsthand how precarious it is to rent in our City.
-That’s why I authored AB 1482 — the most progressive tenant protection law in California history — which Governor Newsom signed into law in October 2019.
-When it goes into effect on January 1, 2020, 8 million California renters will have new protections from landlords who engage in rent-gouging and who exploit loopholes to forcibly evict tenants.
+That’s why before the pandemic, I authored AB 1482 — the most progressive tenant protection law in California history — which Governor Newsom signed into law in 2019.
+AB 1482 provided 8 million California renters with protections from landlords who engage in rent-gouging and who exploit loopholes to forcibly evict tenants.